 - The optimization module has been completed.

-- Four interactive tutorials designed so that users are able to “step” through the software at their own pace based on interaction with the individual screens has been developed and delivered.
+- Four interactive tutorials that allow users to “step” through the software at their own pace based on interaction with the individual screens have been developed and delivered.

-- A hyperlinked and searchable user manual for each software module (Dynamic, Simulator, 3-D Visualization, and Optimization modules) has been finalized.
+- A hyperlinked and searchable user manual for each software module (Dynamic, Simulator, 3-D Visualization, and Optimization) has been finalized.

 - NITEC representatives attended and exhibited at the 2012 SPE ATCE.
 NITEC discussed the software and its capabilities with SPE ATCE attendees.

 - All intermediate testing of individual software modules has been completed.
 The integration of these modules was initiated in early December 2011 and has been completed.
 NITEC demonstrated the software’s functionality (at its current development stage) at NETL.